LandonTClipp/LandonTClipp.github.io/docs/blog/posts/2026-05-08-iommu-and-hardware-isolation.md

 ## Looking Forward

 The IOMMU is the hardware primitive that makes device isolation possible.
-It answers the question "can this device access this memory?" by construction — either a mapping exists in the device's IOMMU domain, or the transaction is blocked.
+It answers the question "can this device access this memory?" by construction, either a mapping exists in the device's IOMMU domain, or the transaction is blocked.

 But hardware primitives don't configure themselves.
 The IOMMU needs software to build domain tables, assign devices to domains, map guest memory, and expose all of this safely to userspace and VMs.
-That is the job of the Linux device driver stack — and, for device passthrough specifically, of VFIO and iommufd.
+That is the job of the Linux device driver stack, and for device passthrough specifically, of VFIO and iommufd.

 The next post in this series will pick up where this one ends: how Linux software takes the hardware isolation machinery described here and turns it into a usable interface for virtualizing PCIe devices.